How a hybrid power plant on Galapagos is protecting the archipelago and the climate at the same time

 Worker in front of solar panels

-Electronics engineer Leuris Garcés has been working at the hybrid power plant for five years.
+Electronics engineer Leuris Garcés has been working at the hybrid power plant for six years.

 The Galapagos archipelago is a UNESCO World Heritage Site and is under strict protection as an island of evolution due to its unique flora and fauna – because the archipelago is affected by all the negative side effects of our civilisation, such as climate change, sea level rise, species extinction, oil spills and plastic littering.
 The world-famous islands have been repeatedly confronted with massive pollution due to oil tanker accidents - tankers that were also travelling to Galapagos to supply power plants.
 Following the accident involving the tanker "Jessica" in January 2001, around three million litres of oil spilled into the sea off the Galapagos island of San Cristobal.
 Over 10,000 endemic marine iguanas and other marine life died as a result.
 The Ecuadorian government then launched the "Zero Fossil Fuel for Galapagos Islands" initiative in 2007 – in order to reduce marine pollution and continue to be allowed to use the World Heritage seal for the Galapagos archipelago.